florianjehn/florianjehn.github.io/aboutme.md

 ---
 layout: page
-title:
+title: Hi, I'm Florian
+subtitle: just trying to understand the world and my thoughts
 ---

-### Researcher trying to understand the world and my thoughts

 I see myself as an agreeable and curious person, who likes to explore the world in a playful manner.
 My main interests are climate change, existential risks, feminism, history, forecasting and food security.